 The Gulf Coast Strategic Highway System including future Interstate 14 will help meet the need to move a growing amount of freight from one region to another and provide improved safety for travelers moving in and out of Central Texas, West Texas and Louisiana.
 This upgraded highway infrastructure will provide economic development opportunities in portions of Texas and Louisiana, some of which have not kept up with the economic growth occurring elsewhere.
 The U.S. Congress officially identified the Central Texas Corridor as a high priority corridor in federal highway legislation passed in 2015 and specified that it will be Interstate Highway 14 in the future.

 The Central Texas Corridor approved by Congress in the FAST Act includes State Highway 63 from the Sabine River to Jasper, Texas, and US 190 westward to Huntsville, Bryan/College Station, Temple, Killeen and Brady.
 The designation also includes the section of US 190 from Brady to a connection with Interstate 10 in Pecos County.
-Members of Congress and the Gulf Coast Strategic Highway Coalition now think a better route for future I-14 in West Texas will instead have the corridor run west from Brady through San Angelo on US 87 and then to Interstate 20 at Midland and Odessa, benefiting those existing population and commercial centers and overall east-west traffic flow in Texas.
-A spur route would run from Eden south following US 83 to connect with Interstate 10 at Junction in Kimble County.
+Members of Congress and the Gulf Coast Strategic Highway Coalition now think a priority route for future I-14 in West Texas will have the corridor run west from Brady through San Angelo on US 87 and then to Interstate 20 at Midland and Odessa, benefiting those existing population and commercial centers and overall east-west traffic flow in Texas.
 An amendment is being sought that would make these revisions to the I-14 Central Texas Corridor designation.

 Congressional approval is also being sought for an I-14 corridor component that would run across Central Louisiana from the Sabine River to the Mississippi River.
 The route would generally follow LA 8 and LA 28 eastward to Leesville and Fort Polk and then run to Interstate 49 at Alexandria and Pineville.
 The proposed designation would then go east on LA 28 to Archie and then on US 84 to the river bridge connecting Vidalia, La., and Natchez, Mississippi.